Pepperstone (Razor): Cheapest All-In Cost on EUR/USD for 5+ Lots Per Month

 Why did Trade Nation log zero requotes during the test?

-Trade Nation was the only broker in the test where the EA logged zero requotes across the full 14-day forward-test window.
-Pepperstone, IG, Capital.com and CMC all logged at least one requote during the same window.
-The fixed-spread model is the likely structural reason: there is no spread re-quoting to wait on when volatility spikes, so the marginal cost of execution stays flat even when the market moves fastest.
+Trade Nation was the only broker where the EA logged zero requotes across the full 14-day window; Pepperstone, IG, Capital.com and CMC each logged at least one.
+The fixed-spread model is the likely reason: there is no spread to re-quote when volatility spikes, so execution cost stays flat even when the market moves fastest.

 What does the fixed-spread model cost in normal markets?

-The price you pay for that stability is wider quiet-market spreads, which compound across high-volume trading.
-For retail traders placing under five lots a month, the fixed-spread premium is invisible against Pepperstone Razor's commission tax.
-Above five lots a month, Razor wins.
+Wider quiet-market spreads, which compound at high volume.
+Under five lots a month, the fixed-spread premium is invisible against Razor's commission tax; above five lots, Razor wins.
 The break-even point matters more than the headline numbers.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 68% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money.